Ugocode/Book-Store-App/README.md

 # Book-Store-App
-A Python tkinter and sqlite3 desktop executable app
+A Python tkinter and sqlite3 desktop executable app to serve as a database for books.

 This app can run directly on your computer when installed